 Participants learn all aspects of the finishing process as practiced in the non-industrial furniture shop.
 By the end of the course, each participant knows how to fill grain, apply dyes and pigments, and put on hand-rubbed varnish, shellac, and oil finishes.
 Work is done on sample panels and students are encouraged to bring special pieces of their own wood on which to experiment with colors and finishes.

 Through lecture and demonstration, Teri explains everything from wood preparation to rubbing out.
 This includes selecting the proper abrasives, sanders, and fillers; layering of colorants; bleaching, glazing, and brushing; French polishing; and, of course, techniques for rubbing the final finish to perfection.

-Teri Masaschi is a professional woodworker, finisher, and restorer in Tijeras, NM with 48 years of experience.
+Teri Masaschi is a professional woodworker, finisher, and restorer in Tijeras, NM with over 40 years of experience.
 She specializes in antique restoration and reproduction, as well as finishing for contemporary furniture makers.
 From 1994-2000 she was employed as Finishing Specialist/Product Manager for Woodworker's Supply.
 Teri writes extensively for Fine Woodworking and is a walking encyclopedia of finishing products and techniques, from the traditional to the cutting edge.
 Her book, Foolproof Wood Finishing: for Those Who Love to Build and Hate to Finish (Fox Chapel Publishing, 2006) is a must-have for furniture makers.
 Her website is www.terimasaschi.com.

 Open to all.